Kwanie/Bike_sales/README.md

 -  **Visualization Workaround (Hiding Data)**: To create the clean, focused visualization required to display only the **Purchase Rate (Yes)** columns in the PivotChart, a creative workaround was necessary.
 The underlying **'No'** column in the PivotTable had to be manually colored white.
 -  **Aesthetic Compromise**: While this workaround successfully filtered the focus to the desired metric, it caused minor gridline misalignment in the resulting PivotTable display.
 -  **Result Integrity**: Crucially, despite these visual and procedural compromises, the **data integrity and mathematical accuracy of all charts remained correct and fully understandable**, successfully delivering the intended analytical insights.

+### Learning Highlight: The Pitfall of Small Sample Size
+The most critical takeaway from this project was the realization that a high **Conversion Rate** does not automatically equate to a valuable target segment.

+Initially, cross-tabulating certain niches yielded segments with a seemingly perfect 100% **Purchase Rate**.
+While incredibly exciting, a necessary contextual review revealed these segments often contained fewer than 10 total customers.
+This led to the core analytical lesson:

+   **High Rate, Low Count**: Recommendations cannot be based on high-conversion rates from an statistically insignificant sample size, as one non-buyer would drastically skew the percentage.

+This finding directly motivated the independent development of the **Dynamic Customer Count Card** (linked via `GETPIVOTDATA`).
+The card now serves as an immediate visual validator for all Slicer selections, ensuring that all final **Key Findings and Recommendations** are grounded in segments with a robust and meaningful sample count.

 ### References
 [Alex The Analyst](https://youtu.be/opJgMj1IUrc?si=lAo1_ek0q6w1I51O)

 [Documentation](https://youtu.be/0N9xekdKCwk?si=pYb1LZVcvS0ud96I)